SURGEON GENERAL HEALTH ADVISORY

 The amount of radon in the air is measured in “picocuries per liter of air,” or “pCi/L.” The U.S. Congress has set a long-term goal that indoor radon levels be no more than outdoor levels; about 0.4 pCi/L of radon is normally found in the outside air.
 EPA recommends fixing your home if the results of one long term test or the average of two short term tests show radon levels of 4 pCi/L or higher.
 You also may want to consider fixing if the level is between 2 and 4 pCi/L.

 Radon gas is odorless and invisible and the only way to know if your home or building has a radon problem is to test for it.

 Mitigation System Installation Services

 Help is available to fix a radon problem.
 Most homes can be fixed for about the same cost as other common home repairs.
 With today’s technology, radon levels in most homes can be reduced to 2 pCi/L or below.
-Some radon reduction systems can reduce radon levels in your home by up to 99%.
+Some radon test / reduction systems can reduce radon levels in your home by up to 99%.
 Even very high levels can be reduced to acceptable levels.
-TES’ radon mitigation specialists follow industry consensus standards, such as applicable state regulations and the American Society for Testing and Materials, ASTM, Standard Practice for Installing Radon Mitigation Systems in Existing Low-Rise Residential Buildings, E2121.
+TES’ radon testing & mitigation specialists follow industry consensus standards, such as applicable state regulations and the American Society for Testing and Materials, ASTM, Standard Practice for Installing Radon Mitigation Systems in Existing Low-Rise Residential Buildings, E2121.